 What is GenCyber?

 CSUSB's GenCyber increases interest in cybersecurity through engaging and dynamic instruction, including role-playing, visual aids, hands-on activities, and discussion groups in both indoor and outdoor locations around campus.
-During the camp, girls learn about a variety of technical concepts, including networking, systems security, cyber operations and defense, and virtual reality.
+During the camp, students learn about a variety of technical concepts, including networking, systems security, cyber operations and defense, and virtual reality.
 A highlight of the instruction is the drone programming and piloting module.
-In addition to technical concepts, girls learn the importance of personal online safety, the dangers of information sharing, and how to be a good digital citizen.
+In addition to technical concepts, students learn the importance of personal online safety, the dangers of information sharing, and how to be a good digital citizen.

 GenCyber CSUSB 2023 Summer Camp